 Investigation into the characteristics of and teaching strategies for students with mild and moderate mental retardation.
-Emphasis on Arizona State Board of Education Professional Teaching Standards and Arizona Teacher Proficiency Assessment Objectives for Students with Mental Retardation.
-Includes 10 hours field experience.
-Prerequisites: Baccalaureate Degree and EDU222.
-Course Note: Requires ten (10) hours of field experience in an elementary or secondary classroom environment.
+Emphasis on State Board of Education Professional Teaching.
+Includes school-based practicum.
+Prerequisites: Baccalaureate Degree, and formal admission to a state approved post-baccalaureate teacher preparation program, and EDU222.